 Sometimes it was truly a sad bachelor’s affair, as Fisher paints it: “snatched bottles of milk and grabbed drugstore ham-on-ryes.”
 But on the rare occasion that the bachelor made himself stew, it was not utterly abysmal.
-In fact, after having to learn to feed myself in that tiny apartment all those years (a critical juncture for me, culinarily), these days it’s the food I prepare for myself that’s sometimes the only food I really want to eat: a properly rare filet mignon with twice-cooked potatoes; a block of ripe, room-temperature Gorgonzola; a fried egg stirred into a bowl of steaming white rice studded with capers.
-It’s not necessarily that I have an incredible confidence in my inner gourmand or in my abilities as a home cook, but more so that the food I make myself is made to please me and only me — and why shouldn’t it?
+In fact, after having to learn to feed myself in that tiny apartment all those years (a critical juncture for me, culinarily), these days it’s the food I prepare for myself that’s sometimes the only food I really want to eat: a properly rare filet mignon with twice-cooked potatoes; a small Brook trout baked in parchment with shiitake mushrooms; a fried egg stirred into a bowl of steaming white rice studded with capers.
+It’s not that I have an incredible confidence in my inner gourmand or in my abilities as a home cook, but more so that the food I make myself is made to please me and only me — and why shouldn’t it?

 As Nigella Lawson writes in Feast, “the act of cooking for yourself is in itself a supremely positive act, an act of kindness.”